Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Method

-The optimization problem we solve in step $l$ therefore only optimizes over $\bar x_{\mathcal{I}_l}$ where $\mathcal{I}_l = \left\{R_l, o_l\right\}$ is the set of indices of the path $x$ that correspond to the robots $R_l$ and the object $o_l$.
-However, not all degrees of freedom in $\bar x_{\mathcal{I}_l}$ might become active at the same time, since some of the robots might be involved in previously planned motions up to different times.
-Similarly, the sub-problem in step $l$ is temporally embedded into a scene where robots and objects \emph{not} part of the current planning degrees of freedom $\mathcal{I}_l$ may follow previously computed plans.
+The optimization problem we solve in step $l$ therefore only optimizes over a part of the path $x$.
+We use $\bar x_{\mathcal{I}_l}^l$ to denote the degrees of freedom in the subproblem, where $\mathcal{I}_l = \left\{R_l, o_l\right\}$ is the set of indices of the path $x$ that correspond to the robots $R_l$ and the object $o_l$.
+Not all degrees of freedom in $\bar x_{\mathcal{I}_l}$ necessarily become active at the same time, since some of the robots might be involved in previously planned motions up to different times (\cref{fig:receding_schedule_illustration}: $r_1$ and $r_2$ become active at different times).
+Similarly, the subproblem in step $l$ is temporally embedded into a scene where robots and objects \emph{not} part of the current planning problem may follow previously computed plans ($r_3$ in \cref{fig:receding_schedule_illustration}).

-To define the path optimization problem for the subgoal, we therefore also need to specify how the other parts of $x$ move.
-In order to do so, let $T_r^{l-1}\in\mathbb{R}$ and $T_o^{l-1}\in\mathbb{R}$ denote for each robot $r$ and object $o$ the time until which their paths $x^{l-1}_{r}(\cdot)$, $x^{l-1}_{o}(\cdot)$ have been planned in previous steps ($l-1$) of the planning procedure.
+To define the optimization problem for the subproblem, we therefore also need to specify how the inactive indices of $x$ are defined.
+In order to do so, let $T_r^{l-1}, T_o^{l-1}\in\mathbb{R}$ denote the time until which paths for robot $r$ and object $o$ have been planned in the $l-1$ previous planning steps.
 If no path has yet been planned for a robot/object, its time is set to zero.
-This allows us to define the $i$-th component of the path variable $x^l$ in the planning step $l$ as
+This allows us to define the $i$-th component of the path variable $x^l$ in the planning step $l$ at time $t$ as